bitArtisan1/rephraseX/README.md

 # rephraseX-Automatic-Twitter-Posting-Bot

-This project automates the process of downloading images and videos from Twitter and posting rephrased tweets using the Claude AI API.
-It also includes progress tracking for media downloads and directory organization.

 ## Overview

-This repository provides scripts to scrape media (images and videos) from Twitter, rephrase tweets using the Claude API, and post them on Twitter.
-Additionally, it offers features like progress tracking for media downloads and the ability to organize content into specific directories.
+This Twitter bot automatically scrapes tweets and media from a specific user, it then rephrases the tweet content using Claude AI API (Anthropic) and reposts each tweet along with it's media attached to the provided authenticated user.

 ## Features
+- **Automatic Tweet Scraping:**
-- **Image and Video Scraping from Twitter:** Download images and videos from tweet URLs.
+- **Image and Video Scraping from Twitter:** Downloads images and videos attached to tweets.
-- **Rephrase Tweets:** Use Claude AI to automatically rephrase tweets before posting them.
+- **Rephrase Tweets:** Uses Claude AI to automatically rephrase tweets before posting them.
-- **Progress Tracking for Downloads:** Shows real-time progress bars for media downloads.
+- **Selenium & BeautifulSoup4 & requests:**
 - **Organized Storage:** Automatically creates directories based on usernames and media types.
 - **Error Handling:** Gracefully handles errors such as missing media or failed API requests.
+- **Smart Anti-bot Detection Mechanism:**
 - **Rate Limiting:** Includes delays to avoid hitting Twitter's rate limits during automation.

 ## Obtaining Twitter API Keys